scottcorgan/wilson.js/README.md

 Based on [How Not To Sort By Average Rating](http://d.pr/ka8D) (Lower bound of Wilson score confidence interval for a Bernoulli parameter)

+### Why would I use this?
+If you are doing any kind of voting or ranking based off a thumbs up or thumbs down logic, the best and most effective way to display the list of items in a relevant order is with this equation.

 ## Usage

 Include file: